Sultans of Swing album art

 Dire Straits

-The guitar outro goes on for over a minute.
+And when the solo at the end arrives, it goes on for over a minute.
 Nobody told him to shorten it for radio.
 Nobody could have.
-Once he starts that solo, he’s in the room with the Sultans, playing to an audience of nobody for no money, and nothing else matters.
+Listen to it knowing where the song came from and you can hear what’s happening: once he starts that solo, he’s back in the room with the Sultans, playing to an audience of nobody, for no money, because playing is the reason.
+The most famous stretch of guitar he ever recorded is him joining the band in the corner.